Rock the Boat (Aaliyah song): Music and lyrics

-"Rock the Boat" was described as being a Caribbean-flavored sensual and smooth mid-tempo song, that features 1970s funk influences.
+"Rock the Boat" was described as being a Caribbean-flavored sensual and smooth mid-tempo R&B song, that features 1970s funk influences.
 Meanwhile, Jeff Lorez from Yahoo!
 Music states that it has a retro jazziness feel.
-On the song Aaliyah is "reveling in her sexual freedom for the first time on record".
+According to Musicnotes, it is composed in the key of G minor and is set in time signature of common time with a tempo of 92 beats per minute, while Aaliyah's vocal range spans from F♯3 to C♯5.
 Production wise it features an atmospheric groove, hypnotic rhythms, and fluctuating instrumentation, such as synthesizer effects.
 Michael Odell from The Guardian felt that "Rock the Boat" pays tribute to synth-driven 1980s soul.